PowerGridModel/.github/SUPPORT.md

-If you have trouble installing, building, or using Power Grid Model, but there's not yet reason to suspect you've encountered a genuine bug, you can ask a question in the Discussions tab of the repository.
+If you have trouble installing, building, or using Power Grid Model, but there's not yet reason to suspect you've encountered a genuine bug, you can ask a question in the [Discussions](https://github.com/orgs/PowerGridModel/discussions) tab of the organization.

-If you have an idea for a new feature or some recommendations for existing features or documentations, you can also propose it in the Discussions tab.
+If you have an idea for a new feature or some recommendations for existing features or documentations, you can also propose it in the [Discussions](https://github.com/orgs/PowerGridModel/discussions) tab.

 ## How to report a bug